This page will help you find a hotel in Athens

 rooms with views of the Acropolis, fully air-conditioned and.... what else am I forgetting?
 Oh yeah.
 The best location of just about any hotel on this page, right in the Plaka and just 2 blocks from Syntagma Square and the Metro.
 The hotel has always been popular with businessmen and the reason they doubled the size is because it was so tough for people to find rooms there.
 Not any more.
 Plenty of parking too.
 I

 stayed here for a few days during February of 2006 and I loved it and stayed here again a few years later and loved it even more.
 It is a smaller version of the Grande Bretagne.
 I never used the downstairs swimming pool, sauna or exercise room, but I meant to and I felt healthier just knowing they were there.
-To read about the hotel go to www.hotelsofgreece.com/athens/electrapalace
+See the Electra Palace Hotel

 This is a very fine